Curriculum Vitae

 Throughout my employment, I have attended courses and workshops to ensure that

-attended various courses such as:
+various courses such as:

-Practise in Education
+Restorative Practise in Education Adaptive teaching

-Effective
+Effective Pedagogy Managing

 Difficult Behaviour

-First Aid
+Basic First Aid Child

 Abuse – signs and symptoms

-Substance
+Substance Misuse Dyslexia

 and Irlens awareness.

-Additional Information.
+Additional

 I